Code-Institute-Submissions/raw-dessert-recipes/README.md

 9. **Heroku**: Used to deploy and host the project.

 ### Other Resources
-1. Recipies - For purpose of populating this project used this [Recipe Website](http://rawfoodrecipes.com/).
+1. **Recipie details**: For purpose of populating this project used this [Recipe Website](http://rawfoodrecipes.com/).

 ### Development Process
 1. **Workspace**: Blank `Cloud 9` workspace created.
-2. **README.md**: Created with outline of the project and developed as project progressed.
+2. **README.md**: Created with outline of the project.
+Developed and finalised as project progressed.
 3. **Files & Folders**: Created in line with wireframe and developed as project progressed.
-4. **mLab**: Created the MongoDB database.
-Share details of how you created.
+4. **mLab**: Before building Cloud 9 code, first created the MongoDB database.
+    * **New DB:** Created new database, selecting AWS Sandbox with 0.5GB free storage.
+    * **DB Schema:** Created new collection i.e. document, which represents a recipe.
+Within each document created key value pairs per wireframe, e.g. "recipe_title": "Raw Chocolate Buttons".
+Saved a couple of new recipes to link flask to whilst building project.
+Each new recipe created on the front end would then save as a document under collections,
+    * **User:** Create admin user and added relevant mongodb code to app.py to connect application with database.
-Flask - sudo pip3 install flask
+5. **Flask**: Installed Flask via sudo pip3 install flask command.
-App.py - set up for Flask
-Heroku - create app to host project
+6. **App.py**: Developed code to run flask and added code throughout build to render html files in browser.
-5. **Materialize**: Add links to import library
+7. **Materialize**: Developed relevant links within html files to import libraries.
-6. **HTML files**: Build code
+8. **HTML files**: Developed code to build structure of each web application page.
-7. **App.py**:
+9. **CSS file**: Developed code to add own custom styling.
-8. **Commentary**: Developed throughout files to provide code guidance.
+10. **Commentary**: Developed throughout to provide code guidance.
-9. **Cloud 9 Linux Terminal**: Used to backup project via incremental `git status, git add <file/s> (staging area), git commit -m "<commentary>"` commands.
+11. **Cloud 9 Linux Terminal**: Used to backup project via incremental `git status, git add <file/s> (staging area), git commit -m "<commentary>"` commands.

 ### Testing
 **Manual testing**, ongoing via `Cloud 9`, `Run`.
 Once each functionality coded, checked application operating as expected in web browser by walking through each functionality.
 Testing included the following: